techidaily/site-games-able/source/_posts/fix-or-replace-xbox-sx-troubleshooting-guide.md

 ![A screenshot of the Device Coverage Information for an Xbox Series X registered under a Microsoft account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/screenshot-3100.jpg)

  Bear in mind, that standard Xbox Series X|S warranties for consoles last for 12 months, so if you purchase your Xbox upon release, its warranty will have unfortunately expired.
-Because of this, you should[maintain consoles like the Xbox Series X](https://www.makeuseof.com/ways-to-maintain-xbox-series-x-hardware/) throughout its generation.
+Because of this, you should [maintain consoles like the Xbox Series X](https://www.makeuseof.com/ways-to-maintain-xbox-series-x-hardware/) throughout its generation.
 This way, you may avoid ever needing to repair your Xbox.

 ## How to Book a Repair for Your Broken Xbox Series X|S

  At this point, you should have all the information you need to fix your Xbox Series X|S and send it off for an official repair.
-So, to book a repair for your Series X|S, return to the**Devices** section of your Microsoft account via[Microsoft](https://account.microsoft.com/devices/?) and follow these steps:
+So, to book a repair for your Series X|S, return to the**Devices** section of your Microsoft account via [Microsoft](https://account.microsoft.com/devices/?) and follow these steps:

 * Under**Devices** , find your Xbox Series X|S and select**Info & support** .
 * To start the repair process, select**Start order** .